A2-Collaboration/ant/README.md

 ## Troubleshooting

+  * If you still want to use ROOT5 you should use a not up-to-date compiler.
+Starting with GCC 9 and Clang 8 ROOT5 won't compile anymore.
+Use a version prior to those major releases if you need ROOT5, or use ROOT6 otherwise.
   * In case CMake is not able to locate your Pluto installation, you can provide the environment variable `$PLUTOSYS` to tell CMake where to find it.
 If you installed Pluto inside your home directory, `~/pluto` or `~/src/pluto`, or placed it in `/opt/pluto`, the make process may have failed.
 Please make sure you ran `make` in your Pluto directory with a proper ROOT installation.
   * There's a bug in GCC 8.2 which can lead to segfaults if `make_shared` is called.
 This is fixed with the release of 8.3, and version prior to 8.2 are not affected as well.
   * If you're using gcc version 5.x and experiencing build errors within ROOT generated dictionary files (i.e. redeclaration of `struct __xfer_bufptrs`), please update to a more recent ROOT version.
 As of November 2015, you need to clone the git branch which includes the patches.
 To do so: